osgi/osgi.enroute.site/_source/_book/300-principles.md

 In classic Java, stateful components are often constructed statically, which inevitably requires statics.
 Statics are evil since they are global variables.
 They tend to create singletons, often significantly constraining the solution space.

 ### Abstracted Components

 An abstracted component separates its API from its implementation.
-The provide a shared function but abstract away the actual way it is implementations.
+The provide a shared function but abstract away the actual way it is implemented.
 Implementations might differ in their non-functional characteristics but it is also possible that they are optimized for different environments.

 Abstracted components are selected based on their API, allowing the selection to be deferred to the assembler.
 Since the APIs are separated from the implementation, they can be specified by different persons/organizations.
 This allows for independent implementations of the components.

 ### Extender Components

-Extender components utilize the reified modules (e.g. bundles) and their life cycle to act on behalf of other components.The purpose of the extender component is simplify the implementation of other components by taking care of boilerplate code, allowing the other components to become smaller and more concise.
+Extender components utilize the reified modules (e.g. bundles) and their life cycle to act on behalf of other components.
+The purpose of the extender component is simplify the implementation of other components by taking care of boilerplate code, allowing the other components to become smaller and more concise.
 For example, OSGi Declarative Services removes a myriad of dependency handling and configuration details from a component by inspecting an XML file in its bundle.
 Since the component code has no traces of these aspects, it becomes more readable and more predictable.

 ## Dependencies